ReesMcD/react-starter/README.md

 # A Basic React Starter
 ## For Your Convenience

-This project was created to act as an inital react project to quickly make projects.
+This project was created to act as an initial react project to quickly make projects.
 It was covered in my tutorial of [Creating a React Project](https://medium.com/@mcdevittrees/creating-a-create-react-project-e0f022a229ee).

 ## Getting Started